cirex-web/cirex-web/README.md

 # Hey!
 I'm Eric Xu
-if you ever feel like life is terrible, you're probably right :)
+If you feel like life is terrible, hold on for just a bit longer.
+Not in faith that things will get better, but in the faith that you can learn to accept whatever goes your way.

 ## Times I have visited my own profile
 <p align="center">